microsoft/tes-azure-legacy/docs/USAGE.md

 The API server will automatically override a configuration parameter named `CONFVAR` if it finds a corresponding environment variable with the `APP_` prefix (i.e., named `APP_CONFVAR`).

 Configuration parameters may also be performed by adding values to Azure Key Vault.
-Once setup, the TES API will attempt to pull the secrets specified in the `KEYVAULT_SECRETS` configuration value on startup and override any values currently set in configuration.
+Once setup, the TES API will automaticall override a configuration parameter named `CONFVAR` if it finds a corresponding secret with the `TESAZURE-` prefix (i.e., named `TESAZURE-CONFVAR`).
 Since Key Vault doesn't support underscores, any secret name with a dash will be set in configuration with an underscore instead to match Flask configuration standards.

 The provisioners below take care of this initial configuration for you; but if manually setting up an instance of the Docker image, to connect a Key Vault the `KEYVAULT_URL` configuration value must be set at a minumum.
-If you are not using a Managed Service Identity, you also need to set the `AZURE_CLIENT_ID`, `AZURE_SECRET`, and `AZURE_TENANT` configuration values for a service principle with access to the Key Vault.
+Since using a Managed Service Identity is not yet supported, you also need to set the `AZURE_CLIENT_ID`, `AZURE_SECRET`, and `AZURE_TENANT` configuration values for a service principle with access to the Key Vault.

 There are more configuration parameters than listed here; **see [`config.py`](/tesazure/config.py) for the full list of supported configuration parameters.**